 The roof area measures 76,000 square metres, 67,000 square metres of which can be used for prayer.
 This roof is able to accommodate about 90,000 worshippers and is also paved with marble.

 Before the expansion, the mosque had 11 doors.
 After the expansion, the total number of entrances increased to 41.
-Some of these entrances consist of a single door, whilst others have 2 doors, 3 doors and 5 doors, bringing the total number of doors to 85.
-These entrances were built from concrete, marble and granite and were furnished with huge wooden doors with a width of 3 metres and a height of 6 metres.
+Some of these entrances consist of a single door, whilst others have two doors, three doors and five doors, bringing the total number of doors to 85.
+These entrances were built from concrete, marble and granite and were furnished with huge wooden doors with a width of three metres and a height of six metres.
 The doors were imported from Sweden and decorated with bronze.
 Each of these doors has a stone plaque above it inscribed with the following verse from the Quran:

 ادْخُلُوهَا بِسَلَامٍ آمِنِينَ

 udkhuluhā bisalāmin āminīna